brightway-lca/brightway2/docs/lca.rst

 As we traverse this supply chain, we will keep different data for the nodes and the edges.
 For nodes, we are interested in the following:

 * ``amount``: The total amount of this node needed to produce the functional unit.
-* ``cum``: The cumulative LCA impact score attributable to the needed amount of this node, *including it's specific supply chain*.
+* ``cum``: The cumulative LCA impact score attributable to the needed amount of this node, *including its specific supply chain*.
 * ``ind``: The individual  LCA impact score directly attributable to one unit of this node, i.e. the score from the direct emissions and resource consumption of this node.

 For edges, we want to know: